Ether1Project/ethofs-sdk/README.md

     * `'unpinned'` (Only records for unpinned content will be returned)
   * `pageLimit` (optional): Limit the amount of results returned per page of results (default is 10, and max is 1000)
   * `pageOffset` (optional): Provide the record offset for records being returned.
 This is how you retrieve records on additional pages (default is 0)
-   * `metadata` (optional): A JSON object that can be used to find records for content that had optional metadata included when it was added to Pinata.
+   * `metadata` (optional): A JSON object that can be used to find records for content that had optional metadata included when it was added to ethoFS.
 The metadata object is formatted as follows:

 ##### Metadata filter object formatting
 ```